 In this appendix we sketch a proof of the following result due to Mirzakhani.

 \begin{thmrep}{\ref{thm_sysbd}}\cite{Mir4} There exist universal constants $A, B>0$ so that for any sequence $\{c_g\}_g$ of postive numbers with $c_g<A\; \log(g)$ we have:

 \end{thmrep}

 \begin{proof}[Proof sketch] Our phrasing is more in line with that in this paper, but the proof uses the same ideas as that of Mirzakhani.
-Recall that $N^{\circ}_{g,[x_i,y_i]}:\Mod_g\to\NN$ counts the number of simple curves with length in $[x_i,y_i]$.
-Because the systole of a closed hyperbolic surface is always simple, we have
+We will denote by $N^*_{g,[x_i,y_i]}:\Mod_g\to\NN$ the number of closed geodesic with length in $[x_i,y_i]$ that are both simple and intersect at most once with any other geodesic with length in $[x_i,y_i]$.
+Because the systole of a closed hyperbolic surface is always simple and a pair of systoles intersects at most once, we have

 The second moment method tells us that